 That's where we come in.
 If you’re already a gift wrapping pro, you may be seeking some ways to elevate your wrapping game, and you’ve come to the right place.
 If you’ve been searching for new gift wrapping ideas, we have some ways to add a touch of elegance to your offerings that will delight the recipients.
 Check out our favorite gift wrapping ideas below.
 They’ll look fantastic under your Christmas tree.

 First, do yourself a favor and put your gift in a square or rectangular box — wrapping an oddly shaped gift is way more complicated.
 As a general rule regarding wrapping paper, thicker is better since it won’t rip easily when you attempt to get tight and sharp corners.
 It’s also helpful to buy wrapping paper with a grid pattern on the backside since it helps you keep your lines straight.

-- Unroll the paper and bring it to meet the already wrapped end.
+Step 3: Unroll the paper and bring it to meet the already-wrapped end.
 Cut the paper from the roll, leaving an inch or so of overhang.
 Fold that inch under and crease along the fold before taping down.

 Now comes the part where you get to use some creativity to add elegance to your freshly wrapped gifts.

 Kraft paper and baker’s twine is a classic look that everyone loves, but if you want to go above and beyond, Christmas is the perfect holiday for that.
 Natural pieces like pine branches, pine cones, cinnamon sticks, and holly berries are excellent finishing touches for holiday gifts.
 You can even jazz up gifts in paper bags with a few sage or rosemary leaves and butcher’s twine.